RafflChain/raffl-contract/README.md

 This project contains the raffle smart contract and all of the tests for the [Raffl Chain](https://rafflchain.com).

+Find the code for the client here: [RafflChain/client](https://github.com/RafflChain/client)

 It provides also the deployment of the contract and the generation of the types.

 This project was built using [`hardhat`](https://hardhat.org/).